debtanu09/my8085/README.md

 # my8085

-    This is the Verilog code for 8085 microprocessor with limited (18) number of instructions
+    This is the light version Verilog code for 8085 microprocessor with 18 number of supported instructions

 # Instructions
                                     1 BYTE                         2 BYTE                        3 BYTE